-In accordance with the special terms and conditions of the waiver, OHCA is required to submit a semi-annual progress report to the Centers for Medicare & Medicaid Services.
-Under Section XI.
+In accordance with the special terms and conditions of the waiver, OHCA is required to submit an annual progress report to the Centers for Medicare & Medicaid Services under Section XI.
 MONITORING, STC 56.
-Semi-annual reports are due no later than 60 calendar days following the end of each demonstration period.
+Annual reports are due no later than 90 calendar days following the end of each demonstration period.
 The reports will include all required elements as per 42 CFR 431.428.
-The monitoring reports must follow the framework provided by CMS, which is subject to change as monitoring systems are developed or evolve and be provided in a structured manner that supports federal tracking and analysis.
+The monitoring reports must follow the framework provided by CMS, which is subject to change as monitoring systems are developed or evolve, and be provided in a structured manner that supports federal tracking and analysis.